-Drawing on 70 years of experience in the industry, IADC operates specially-designed accreditation programs that are recognized throughout the world.
-These programs have been developed to ensure the contents of critical training programs adhere to recognized industry standards:
+Drawing on 70 years of experience in the industry, IADC operates specially designed accreditation programs that are recognized throughout the world.
+These programs have been developed to ensure that contents of critical training programs adhere to recognized industry standards:

 An advanced well control training program that targets more experienced operations personnel.
 This program encourages participation among multiple levels of decision makers (e.g., drilling superintendents, operations engineers, rig superintendents, and rig managers), and utilizes a facilitated learning approach to improve critical team decision-making and problem-solving skills.